My books all have elements of romance, mystery, misdeeds and good deeds, their purpose: to touch the reader’s soul.

 Longer ago than I care to remember, I began teaching EFL (English as a Foreign Language), which led to writing plays for language learners and an MA in Applied Linguistics.
 In tandem with this, I explored an interest in healing, even considering life as a Reiki practitioner but, instead, switched to writing novels and produced the Pandora Trilogy.
 Just like that!

 Actually, it was quite hard work.
 Composing a work of fiction is by no means a walk in the park.
 It’s more like embarking on a pilgrimage along the Camino de Santiago (the whole 500 miles).

-I’m looking forward to the debut in October 2019 of novel four, Temple of Dreams, which is partly set in ancient Greece.
+My latest book, Temple of Dreams, is partly set in ancient Greece.
 Its underlying theme is a custom known as ‘temple sleep’, when those looking for physical and/or spiritual healing slept overnight in a temple sanctuary, known as an Asklepion, after Asklepios, Greek god of healing.

 In the book, recently-orphaned Sebastian is a student of natural medicine at a college which boasts a replica sanctuary.
 He spends a night there and dreams of Apollos, a young Athenian defeated in a martial arts contest, suffering memory loss as a result.
 I won’t go on, as I don’t want to spoil it for you.